Fireside

 also choose the consequences of that choice.
 If we remain

-ignorant the wool can and will be pulled over our eyes
+ignorant, the wool can and will be pulled over our eyes

-concerning our freedom and theology.
+concerning our freedom and religion.

 Four hundred years

-ago, everyday citizens had less choices and little
+ago, citizens had less choices and little

 comfort.
 They